 Thursday will see a private pit lane tour for ticket-holders only, while Friday and part of Saturday are reserved for practice.
 The first GP2 and GP3 races will commence Saturday evening.
 On Sunday morning, another GP2 and GP3 race will run, followed by a Porsche Mobil 1 Supercup race.
 Around noon, there will be an F1 parade, a presentation, and finally, the main event – a 66 lap F1 race.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Barcelona using the map below!